Brigham City (film): Plot

 The following morning, Clayton organizes most male church members and orders them to inquire at every house and search the property for Jamie.
 This causes a rift within the community, especially when one house, the home to a photographer and his mother, is particularly against them searching.
 Forcing himself in, Clayton discovers the man's collection of pornography, but finds nothing relating him to Jamie or the murders.
 Later that night and disheartened at his actions, Clayton returns to the bottles gathered from the bar and resumes collecting the fingerprints off them.
 Among the containers tested is a thermos brought by Peg's boyfriend, but they turn up nothing.

 Clayton later visits Terry's house and talks to him about the fingerprinting efforts.
 Clayton reveals that he tested Terry's fingerprints from the office and connects him to a criminal who was incarcerated for rape in Arizona several years ago.
 Clayton deduces that after "Terry" was released, he assumed the identity of a returned missionary who died in a drowning accident, and moved to Brigham City under this new persona.
 "Terry" admits his guilt and is revealed to be involved with multiple disappearances of other young women around the area, as well as the murders.
 "Terry" admits Jamie is dead, and put her body, along with the others who haven't been found, in a secluded area within a nearby forest.
 Preparing to arrest "Terry", Clayton is forced to kill him in front of "Terry's" wife when "Terry" draws a gun on Clayton, with his wife hysterically telling Clayton to leave.

-With the investigation finally over, Clayton is emotionally drained, and during Sunday's church service, refuses to partake of the sacrament, feeling he does not deserve it.
+With the investigation finally over, Clayton is emotionally drained, and during Sunday's church service, refuses to partake of sacrament, feeling he does not deserve it.
 Everyone else sees this and also refuses to take the sacrament, showing that Clayton is not at fault for his actions.
 Clayton begins to cry at this sight and finally takes the sacrament as everyone else follows with him.